Getting started with layout-based extractions

 This guide focuses on layout-based document extraction, which works as follows:

-• Then, Sensible uses a "method" to expand its search out from the anchor and extract the data you want.
-For more information about methods, see Methods.
+Then, Sensible uses a "method" to expand its search out from the anchor and extract the data you want.
+For more information about methods, see Layout-based methods.

 This config uses three types of layout-based methods:

-This config also uses one natural-language, or AI-powered, method, to demonstrate that you can combine layout-based and natural-language methods in the same config:
+This config also uses one large language model (LLM)-based method, to demonstrate that you can combine layout-based and LLM-based methods in the same config:

 How it works: Query Group method

-The easiest way to start extracting simple information is to ask a natural-language question, or query.
+The easiest way to start extracting simple information is to author a natural-language question, or prompt, for a large language model (LLM).

 For example, to extract the bodily injury liability: